Laniakea-elixir-it/Documentation/user_documentation/encryption/manage_encrypted_instance.rst

 ..
 Warning::

    Only the external volume, where Galaxy data are stored, is encrypted, not the Virtual Machine root disk.
-The encryption layer should be secure enough to protect data uploaded from users to the Galaxy instance from any unwantend attention.
-However, users must be aware that the responsibility of correctly handling any sensitive data they upload to Laniakea falls on them and that the administrators of the Laniakea service can not be considered responsible for any data breach that may happen due to neglicence by Galaxy users or the action of external malicious attackers.
+The encryption layer should be secure enough to protect data uploaded from users to the Galaxy instance from any unwanted attention.
+However, users must be aware that the responsibility of correctly handling any sensitive data they upload to Laniakea falls on them and that the administrators of the Laniakea service can not be considered responsible for any data breach that may happen due to negligence by Galaxy users or the action of external malicious attackers.